Trump announces 2024 run for president

 He has also found himself at the center of a complex web of legal threats, ranging from investigations into his business to probes into his role in the Jan.
 6, 2021, riot at the U.S. Capitol.
 In August, FBI agents raided his Mar-a-Lago estate in South Florida as part of an inquiry into classified documents being kept there, an unprecedented move, though one Trump sought to cast as politically motivated.

 He’s also heading into his campaign in a weakened state.
-Republicans had long anticipated a so-called “red wave” in 2022, believing that resentment of President Biden and his party’s control of Congress would sweep them into the majority.
+Republicans had long anticipated a so-called red wave in 2022, believing that resentment of Biden and his party’s control of Congress would sweep them into the majority.

 Instead, the elections yielded a significantly cloudier picture of the country.
 While Republicans are poised to capture a narrow majority in the House, they missed out on an opportunity to take control of the Senate — a failure that many Republicans blame on Trump and his repeated intervention in GOP primaries.